DSStoffer/dsstoffer.github.io/README.md

-* Local spectral analysis via a Bayesian mixture of smoothing splines (with O. Rosen and S. Wood). [mix.pdf](files/mix.pdf)
+* Local spectral analysis via a Bayesian mixture of smoothing splines (with O. Rosen and S. Wood). _Journal of the American Statistical Association_, 104(485), 249-262. [mix.pdf](files/mix.pdf)